groupdocs-conversion/Groupdocs-Conversion-Reference-Tutorials/content/english/java/email-formats/email-to-pdf-conversion-java-groupdocs/_index.md

 PdfConvertOptions options = new PdfConvertOptions();
 ```

-**Explanation**: The `Converter` object is initialized with a source file path and load options to handle timezone offsets.
+*Explanation*: The `Converter` is created with a source file path and a lambda that supplies the previously defined `loadOptions`.
+This ties the timezone setting to the conversion process.

-**3. Executing Conversion**

-Perform the conversion using:
+#### Step 3 – Execute the Conversion

 ```java
 try {